Artax01/qr-gen.xyz/README.md

 # qr-gen.xyz

 A website for generating qrcode.

+> [!IMPORTANT]\
+> I'm currently building my own QRCode generation library but it's takes times.

 ### How to you use it ?